Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites

-In the present paper, we examine polling {sites} as a case study of using PH to study the coverage of resource sites.
-We restrict our attention to six cities: Atlanta, Chicago, Jacksonville (Florida), Los Angeles\footnote{For Los Angeles, we actually study Los Angeles County.
+In the present paper, we examine polling sites as a case study of using PH to study the coverage of resource sites.
+We restrict our attention to six cities: Atlanta, Chicago, Jacksonville (in Florida), Los Angeles\footnote{For Los Angeles, we actually study Los Angeles County.
 We discuss the reasons for this choice in \cref{sec:la_nyc}.}, New York City (NYC), and Salt Lake City.
-We use these cities in part because data about them {(e.g., car-ownership data)} is widely available. {Additionally,} these cities differ vastly in their demographics and infrastructures, and we can thus compare a variety of different types of cities.
-Moreover, Atlanta and NYC are both infamous for long waiting times at polling sites, especially in non-White neighborhoods \cite{atl_npr, nyc_intro}.
+We use these cities in part because data about them (e.g., car-ownership data) is widely available.
+Additionally, these cities differ considerably in their demographics and infrastructures, and we can thus compare a variety of different types of cities.
+Atlanta and NYC are both infamous for long waiting times at polling sites, especially in non-White neighborhoods \cite{atl_npr, nyc_intro}.
 In $2020$, some counties in the Atlanta metropolitan area had a mean of $3{ ,}600$ voters per polling site; the number of polling sites had been cut statewide by 10\% since $2013$ \cite{atl_npr}.
 In NYC, a mean of $4{ ,}173$ voters were assigned to each polling site in 2018.
-As a comparison, in $2004$, {Los Angeles County} and Chicago only had an estimated $1{ ,}300$ and $725$ voters per polling site, respectively \cite{nyc_intro}.
-However, Los Angeles is infamous for its traffic \cite{la_traffic}, and that can hinder voter access to polling sites.
-Los Angeles and Chicago also differ in the quality of their public transportation, which affects voters' travel times to polling sites.
+As a comparison, in $2004$, Los Angeles County and Chicago had only an estimated $1{ ,}300$ and $725$ voters per polling site, respectively \cite{nyc_intro}.
+However, Los Angeles is infamous for its traffic \cite{la_traffic}, which can affect voters' travel times to polling sites.
+Los Angeles and Chicago also differ in the quality of their public transportation, which also affects travel times to polling sites.
 In our investigation, we seek both to compare the coverage of polling sites in our six focal cities and to identify underserved areas within each city.